Learn French with us!

 Jean-Louis Morhange was born in Sèvres, a small town between Paris and Versailles.
 He has taught at the Berlitz Schools; the Alliance Française/French Institute in New York City; National University; USD; and UCSD, where he obtained his Ph.
 D., as a part-time lecturer of French literature and French instructor (Literature and Linguistics Departments).
 He is also a translator.
 He has done research work on narrative theory and on comic books.
 He enjoys teaching adult classes because of the personal motivation shown by independent persons who have freely chosen to study.
 He uses interactive methods, emphasizing role-playing and conversation meant to simulate real-life situations.

-Isabelle was born and raised in the South of Paris, France where she earned a degree in Business Administration.
+Isabelle Philippe was born and raised in the South of Paris, France where she earned a degree in Business Administration.
 She moved to San Diego in 2006 and started teaching French to individuals of all ages and levels of proficiencies.
 Meanwhile Isabelle went back to school and received all the certification to teach preschool.
 Isabelle joined The French American School in 2013 and enjoys sharing the French language and culture with adults, teenagers and children who are always eager to learn and explore.
 Isabelle looks forward to continued success and new discoveries with an amazing team of teachers at l’Alliance Française.
 “A DIFFERENT LANGUAGE IS A DIFFERENT VISION OF LIFE”.